Goodman's mouse lemur

 Goodman's mouse lemur (Microcebus lehilahytsara) is a species of mouse lemur from the region near Andasibe in eastern Madagascar.
 The species is named in honor of primatologist Steven M. Goodman.
 "Lehilahytsara" is a combination of the Malagasy words which mean "good" and "man".
 The finding was presented August 10, 2005, along with the discovery of the northern giant mouse lemur (Mirza zaza) as a separate species.

-In 2005, Goodman was awarded a MacArthur Fellowship for his discovery and further research in Madagascar.